stoicsoftware/stoicsoftware.github.io/views/en/cookbooks/search/search-mainline.md

 ---
-label: 'The `mainline` Transaction Filter'
+chapterTitle: 'The `mainline` Transaction Filter'
-eleventyNavigation:
-  key: search-mainline
-  title: 'mainline Filter'
-  order: 130
 ---

 NetSuite's data model consists fundamentally of Records, which are split into "body" and "sublist" fields.
 In